 Also, read Radiography testing (RT)

-Watch this demo video to understand the steps involved in doing the Dye penetrant test.
+Watch this demo video (in Hindi/Urdu) to understand the steps involved in performing the Dye penetrant test.